This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Removing Spent and Diseased Plant Material

-- Yellowed or spotted leaves, which may carry fungal spores
+- Yellowed or spotted leaves—these might signal fungal issues.

 Mulching Overwintering Herbs

-- Use 2–3 inches of mulch, bumping it to 3–4 inches for tender herbs like rosemary.
+- Spread 2–3 inches of mulch; use 3–4 inches for tender herbs like rosemary.

-- Opt for mulch materials such as leaves, pine needles, straw, or shredded bark.
+- Choose mulch materials such as leaves, pine needles, straw, or shredded bark.

-- Keep mulch a few inches away from stems to avoid rot.
+- Keep mulch a few inches from stems to prevent rot.

-- Remove the mulch gradually in spring when growth resumes.
+- Remove mulch gradually in spring as growth returns.

 Collecting and Storing Seeds